murrain/handbook/team-empowerment/onboarding.md

 * **Google Workspace** - Productivity and collaboration; Gmail, G Drive, etc.
 * **Gong** - Call recording and analytics
 * **Jamf** - Device management for your Aptible MacBook and Aptible iPhone.
 You will accept an invite to enroll your devices but will otherwise not likely interact with Jamf frequently.
 * **Little Snitch** - Network monitoring.
-You will install and enter a license key to active but will otherwise not likely interact with Little Snitch frequently.
+You will install and enter a license key to activate but will otherwise not likely interact with Little Snitch frequently.
 * **Okta** - Access management
 * **Redash** - Analytics/BI
 * **Shortcut** - Task and ticket management